yurrriq/clojang/README.md

 ### Setting Your Erlang's JInterface for Clojure [&#x219F;](#table-of-contents)

-Do ensure that your version of JInterface is ready for use by Clojure with your version of Erlang, simply do this:
+To ensure that your version of JInterface is ready for use by Clojure with your version of Erlang, simply do this:

 ```
 $ ERL_LIBS=/opt/erlang/18.0 JINTERFACE_VER=1.6 make jinterface
 ```

-This will run the following command:
+This will run the following command for you, behind the scenes:

 ```
 $ mvn install:install-file \